Damir Sadiković

-Damir Sadiković (born 7 April 1995) is a Bosnian professional footballer who plays as a midfielder.
-Born in Germany, he represents the Bosnia and Herzegovina national team.
+Damir Sadiković (born 7 April 1995) is a professional footballer who plays as a midfielder for Bosnian Premier League club Igman Konjic.
+Born in Germany, he represented the Bosnia and Herzegovina national team.

 Club career

 Early career

 Sadiković began his football career at Radnik Hadžići, before leaving for Željezničar in August 2012 where he joined the youth team.

 Željezničar

 While Sadiković was still a part of the Željezničar youth team, he was called up to the first team in January 2013.
 That year in May, he won the 2012–13 Bosnian Premier League.

-Sadiković made 64 league appearances and scored 6 goals during his period playing for Željezničar.
+He made 64 league appearances and scored 6 goals during his period playing for Željezničar.